 We are all surrounded by messages that have been left behind in materials and matter - as if there is some form of magic waiting quietly to be found.

 When looking at my work through the lens of autobiography I have come to realize that my art has in part been a way to cope with my childhood trauma and my research creates a pathway for me to use casual humor to explore both the absurd and the serious thought.

-I alter spaces to incorporate installation, sculpture, participation, collaboration and all inclusive environments to engage viewers in experience.
-Experience teaches us how to live, how to fail and succeed, but most importantly how to be what it is we desire.
-What is seen, felt and can be interpreted is shaped by experience, this is something I have realized through my upbringing and education.
-It is our participation with objects, environments and people that allow us to retain and remember information to help us become driven and to find flow.
+I alter spaces to incorporate installation, sculpture, participation, collaboration and all inclusive environments to engage viewers in immersion.
+Vulnerability teaches us how to live, how to fail and succeed, but most importantly how to be what it is we desire.
+What is seen, felt and can be interpreted in the present is shaped by memory.
+This type of awareness can open the mental door for unlimited potential.

 My participation with objects, environments and people allow me to retain and remember information - lending a hand to finding my flow.